Ryanemzed/Bao-Button-Mods/README.md

 # Video For Context

-You can head to YouTube to view video for the build: https://www.youtube.com/shorts/Zv_CO94l2CY
+For a quick visual aid on the process of the mod, you can head to YouTube to view Sonia's short vid doing the steps needed: https://www.youtube.com/shorts/Zv_CO94l2CY

 # Files for the PCBs
 Here are the KiCad files for this stuff (it's blurry and I'm sorry I need to retake it):